arastu211-ops/project-1/README.md

 # project-1
-This is my first GitHub repository for learning verdion control
+Hi im arastu acharya this is my girst GitHub repository for learning version control